-- 5.1.1 The Chief Executive is responsible for pursuing the objectives and achieving the targets set by the Board in accordance with plans and policies approved by the Board and for bringing any departures from these to the attention of the Board.
+- 5.1.1.
+The Chief Executive is responsible for pursuing the objectives and achieving the targets set by the Board in accordance with plans and policies approved by the Board and for bringing any departures from these to the attention of the Board.
 The role of Chairperson and Chief Executive Officer will not be combined unless the Minister so decides. - 5.1.2 S/he, in his/her executive function, will draw on the wisdom and special experience of the Board members to guide and advise him/her, as s/he deems necessary.
 Such guidance and advice will not, however, relieve him/her of full executive responsibility. - 5.1.3 The Chief Executive will advise the Board on all matters related to the discharge of CIB's responsibilities in a timely manner and sufficient to allow members of the Board satisfactorily discharge their duties. - 5.1.4 Towards this end, s/he will ensure that Board members receive adequate and timely documentation where this is necessary or useful for their proper consideration of any matter on the agenda. - 5.1.5 The Chief Executive will attend Board meetings.
 If, for any reason, s/he is unable to attend s/he will nominate a senior staff member immediately reporting to him/her to act in his/her place.
-If, for some reason, the Chief Executive is not in a position to nominate someone to act in his/her place, the Chairperson will exercise this function. - 5.1.6 S/he will ensure, by advising the Board as necessary, that the Board does not inadvertently exceed the authority conveyed to it by the Acts. - 5.1.7 The Chief Executive will advise the Board on matters related to the discharge of CIB's responsibilities to such bodies as are specified by the Minister under the Acts.
+If, for some reason, the Chief Executive is not in a position to nominate someone to act in his/her place, the Chairperson will exercise this function. - 5.1.6 S/he will ensure, by advising the Board as necessary, that the Board does not inadvertently exceed the authority conveyed to it by the Acts. - 5.1.7 The Chief Executive will advise the Board on matters related to the discharge of CIB's responsibilities to such bodies as are specified by the Minister under the Acts. - 5.1.8 The Citizens Information Board Chief Executive Officer shall be regarded as the Designated Public Official or "the lobbied" for the purposes of the Lobbying Act 2015.